Tragic Story with Happy Ending

 Tragic Story with Happy Ending (French: Histoire tragique avec fin heureuse) is a 2005 animated short by Regina Pessoa.

+Production

 To make the 7 minute 43 second film, Pessoa's drawings were transferred to glossy paper, brushed with India ink, scratched with a blade to give the effect of an engraving, then photographed.
 National Film Board of Canada film composer Normand Roger supplied the score for the film.